Housing & Residential Education (HRE)

 - Payment Due Date

-Charges from Housing will be due on the same date that tuition is due, January 18, 2019.
+Housing charges will be due on the same date that Tuition is due: May 22nd, 2019.

 - Payment Options